 Areas of Practice

 Chris is a member of the firm's Professional Liability Department, and he devotes a significant portion of his practice to the representation and defense of licensed and certified professionals, including attorneys, accountants, architects, engineers, surveyors, real estate agents and brokers, real estate appraisers, insurance agents and brokers and home inspectors.
-He also represents public and private employers and their directors, officers, management and employees in a wide variety of employment practices litigation under federal and state law, including defending claims of harassment, discrimination and retaliation, as well as whistleblower claims.
-Additionally, Chris defends school districts, intermediate units, career and technology centers and other academic institutions in civil rights litigation and in all phases of special education litigation.
+Chris also represents public and private employers and their directors, officers, management and employees, in a wide variety of employment practices litigation under federal and state law, including defending claims of harassment, discrimination and retaliation, as well as whistleblower claims.

 Outside of the office, Chris is an adjunct instructor for Penn State Dickinson Law.
 He also devotes a portion of his time as a volunteer for the Wills for Heroes Program.